Money laundering supervision: business inspections

 - the date and time of the visit

-- who the visiting officer will want to speak to
+- who the officer will want to speak to

-- the information the visiting officer will want you to give them
+- the information the officer will want you to give them

-- the records and documents the visiting officer will want to see
+- the records and documents the officer will want to see

-Usually it’ll let you know in advance the names and contact numbers of the visiting officer.
+HMRC will usually let you know in advance the names and contact numbers of the officer.

 Exceptionally, HMRC may visit a business without making an appointment.
-If it does, the visitor will:
+If they do, the officer will: